Draft proposal for amendments to the Danish Companies Act, the Danish Financial Statements Act, etc. submitted for consultation

 The current regulation shifted the legal framework from an outright ban on shareholder loans to permitting such loans, subject to the fulfilment of a number of specific conditions outlined in the DCA and the Danish Financial Statements Act.

-According to the consultation letter, t repealing these conditions will result in greater ability to provide financial assistance solely subject to the limitations set forth in EU corporate law regulations.
+According to the consultation letter, repealing these conditions will result in greater ability to provide financial assistance solely subject to the limitations set forth in EU corporate law regulations.

 Fundamental Danish corporate law doctrines still apply